 Linux in AzureOur endorsed Linux distributions are created and published by our Linux partners for use in Azure environments.
+The following conditions apply:

-- Each Linux vendor may offer a different service level agreement for responding to cases outside of Microsoft control.
+- Each Linux vendor may offer a different service level agreement for responding to cases outside Microsoft control.

 - Linux vendors may limit support to only those versions of their distribution that have not reached end of life.
 The vendor may require an upgrade to the customer’s current distribution.
-For more information, see the applicable vendor sites.
+For more information, see the applicable vendor websites.